yasirjilani/MyEssay/README.md

 I am staring PIAIC.
 This is big challenge for me becuase i want to prove myself.
 I want to learn generative AI from PIAIC.
 PIAIC will help me build a successful future.
+I want to become a top rated freelancer in Data Science and AI.